-Champaign is at the crossroads of three major interstates by which the majority of freight is transported by ground and thousands of trucks travel through or by Champaign every day.
-Illinois is home to one of the largest transportation networks in the country and its roads are notably more dangerous as a result of the constant flow of semi-tractors flowing in and out of the state.
+Champaign is at the crossroads of three major interstates by which most freight is transported by ground, and thousands of trucks travel through or by Champaign every day.
+Illinois is home to a significant transportation network, and its roads are notably more dangerous as a result of the constant flow of semi-tractors flowing in and out of the state.

-The Champaign truck accident injury attorneys of Rosenfeld Injury Lawyers recognize the need for a quick and thorough investigation of every truck accident in order to hold negligent drivers and companies accountable and are here to serve your needs.
-If you or a loved one are in need of an attorney to assist you with your Champaign truck crash case, complete the intake form here for a free case review with a lawyer who has experience with Champaign truck collisions.
+The Champaign truck accident injury attorneys of Rosenfeld Injury Lawyers recognize the need for a quick and thorough investigation of every truck accident to hold negligent drivers and companies accountable and are here to serve your needs.
+Are you or a loved one are in need of an attorney to assist you with your Champaign truck crash case?
+Complete the intake form here for a free case review with a lawyer who has experience with Champaign truck collisions.

 Champaign is the Crossroads of Central Illinois & Puts Motorists at Risk For Trucking Accidents